cmayron/Legal-Calculus/README.md

 +
  ## System Bootloader
  (Edition loading, SCU initialization, GateZero)
+---
+# LCES CONSTITUTIONAL LICENSE SECTION
+# (This section governs implementation.
+The legal license follows below.)

+## 1. Human Sovereignty (Strategist Authority)
+All implementations of the Legal Calculus Educational System (LCES) must preserve the Strategist as the constitutional source of admissibility, constraint definition, category definition, and consequence boundaries.
+No AI system may reinterpret, override, or expand Strategist authority.

+## 2. Influence‑Proof Integrity (IPI Requirement)
+All implementations must include an Influence‑Proof Integrity (IPI) layer that prevents inadmissible influence, adversarial reframing, unauthorized constraint modification, or category‑shifting.
+IPI protects the Strategist’s intent and ensures that no external or internal actor can distort admissibility definitions.

+## 3. Multi‑AI Constitutional Requirement
+LCES requires a minimum of **two independent AI roles** to preserve separation of powers and prevent self‑review or self‑justification.
+The **three‑role configuration** (Architect, Builder, Inspector) is the canonical implementation.
+The architecture **scales to N‑agent systems** without loss of admissibility, provided all agents operate within the GateZero → GateDelta → GateSigma constitutional chain and under Strategist authority with IPI protection.

+## 4. GateZero™ — Procedural Admissibility
+All movement must pass through GateZero.
+No action may proceed unless it is authorized, in‑scope, constraint‑compliant, and admissible.
+GateZero is the constitutional veto on action.

+## 5. GateDelta™ — Evidentiary Integrity
+All refusals must be logged through GateDelta.
+Each refusal must produce a timestamped, constraint‑bound, movement‑linked record.
+GateDelta is the constitutional veto on secrecy.

+## 6. GateSigma™ — Consequence Admissibility
+No inadmissible consequence may bind.
+GateSigma evaluates all outcomes and blocks any consequence that violates constraints, exceeds authority, or creates inadmissible effects.
+GateSigma is the constitutional veto on consequence.

+## 7. Public Proof Surface Requirement
+All gates must emit public, verifiable traces:
+- GateZero authorization logs
+- GateDelta refusal records
+- GateSigma admissibility evaluations
+- IPI influence‑integrity logs

+These traces form the Public Proof Surface, enabling transparency, auditability, and external verification.

+## 8. Closed Constitutional Loop
+All implementations must preserve the full constitutional loop:

+Strategist → IPI → GateZero → AI Execution → GateDelta → GateSigma → Public Proof Surface → Strategist

+This loop ensures human sovereignty, admissibility preservation, and constitutional self‑governance.

+# End of Constitutional License Section
+# The legal license begins below.

+# LEGAL LICENSE (CC BY‑NC‑SA 4.0 + MIT HYBRID)

+## Educational Content License — Creative Commons Attribution‑NonCommercial‑ShareAlike 4.0 International
+All educational, conceptual, explanatory, and governance‑architecture content in this repository is licensed under the Creative Commons Attribution‑NonCommercial‑ ShareAlike 4.0 International License (CC BY‑NC‑SA 4.0).

+You may:
+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material

+Under the following terms:
+- Attribution — You must give appropriate credit.
+- NonCommercial — You may not use the material for commercial purposes.
+- ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license.

+## Code License — MIT License
+All functional code, scripts, and software components in this repository are licensed under the MIT License:

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+---

 **LCES LICENSE & NOTICE (Final Integrated Version)** This License applies to LCES Version 7.0 and all minor revisions